Montana-Media-Arts/webDesignFall2024/_docs/topic-05/06-semantic-markup/page-02.md

 Just like bold, another widespread semantic alteration is the use of _italicized text_.
 Text can be marked up as italicized by using the **italic element**, `<i>...</i>`.

 As with bold/strong, the italicized text does not necessarily imply a semantically different meaning.
 Instead, you are encouraged to use the _"emphasis"_ element instead ( `<em>...</em>` ).
 The **emphasis** element indicates subtle changes in the meaning of a sentence.
-By default, the browser will show these elements in italic.
+By default, the browser will show these elements in italics.

 <div class="code-heading">